Aburrá Valley Region and Municipality of Medellín, Colombia

 - Policy: Through its comprehensive Better Buildings Challenge program for commercial building owners, the City of Milwaukee: 1) Established efficiency targets (20% reduction over a decade in participating buildings); 2) Offers incentives and financing through its innovative PACE financing program that is a national model for other communities; 3) Leads by example through energy efficiency in government buildings (same 20% reduction target); 4) Aims to provide training to support building owner and occupant actions; 5) Provides technical services to identify energy efficient equipment and train a next generation workforce to support efficient building operations.

-- Project: Refine Milwaukee’s ECO Building Design Guidelines, pilot them on one or more building construction projects, and improve them based on experience and feedback received.
+- Pilot Program: Refine Milwaukee’s ECO Building Design Guidelines, pilot them on one or more building construction projects, and improve them based on experience and feedback received.

 Nairobi City County, Kenya

 Nairobi City County, Kenya joined the BEA in 2017.

 - Policy: Update draft green building guidelines including energy and water.

 - Pilot Program: Establish baseline energy consumption for selected building types.